arnabmca2006/employee_mgmt_system/README.md

 ```

 ### Open the application in browser
-For basic authentication, ter Username and password as admin
+For basic authentication, enter Username and Password as admin
 ```
 http://localhost:5000/docs
 ```